lorin/multiplication-constraint/README.md

 # Multiplication constraint problem

-My son was given the following math problem as a rising sixth grader.
+My son was given several math problem over the summer as a rising sixth grader. this was one of them:

-In the following multiplication, A, B, C and D represent different digits.
-What is the answer for the multiplication?
+*In the following multiplication, A, B, C and D represent different digits.
+What is the answer for the multiplication?*

 ````
 ABCD